Ivan Prosvetov: CSKA Moscow

 As a group IV free agent from the Avalanche, Prosvetov was initially reported to have signed a three-year contract to return to his homeland as the starting goaltender with perennially contending club, HC CSKA Moscow of the Kontinental Hockey League (KHL), on 19 April 2024.
 His agreement with the club was belatedly announced officially on 1 August 2024.
 In the 2024–25 season, Prosvetov enjoyed a successful campaign backstopping CSKA by posting a 2.32 goals-against average, a .920 save-percentage along with four shutouts and a 20 win record in 34 appearances.
 He would earn KHL Goalie of the Month honors in November after posting five wins along with three shutouts.
 In a first round series loss, Prosvetov made five playoff appearances for his club, where he recorded a .918 save-percentage and a 2.90 goals-against average.

 Calgary Flames

 With aspirations to return to the NHL, on 1 July 2025, Prosvetov was signed to a one-year, $950,000 contract with the Calgary Flames for the season.
+Prosvetov was assigned by Calgary to join AHL affiliate, the Calgary Wranglers, in collecting 9 wins through 25 regular season appearances, he was unable to earn a recall to the Flames.

+Avangard Omsk

+As a free agent from the Flames at the conclusion of his contract, Prosvetov familiarly returned to Russia, joining Avangard Osmk of the KHL on a one-year contract on 16 July 2026.